 This is perhaps the easiest way to watch Star Wars with your kids if only because it will likely mirror your own experience with the movies.
 Plus, watching the movies in release order preserves the biggest twist of the entire saga: that Darth Vader is Luke Skywalker’s father.
-Having said that, it’s very possible savvy kids everywhere are spoiled on this fact even without having seen Star Wars for one minute if only because since 1980, everyone knows that Vader is Luke’s father and there are actually more hours of film spent on Vader before he was Vader than there are on Vader himself.
+Having said that, it’s very possible savvy kids everywhere are spoiled on this fact even without having seen Star Wars for one minute if only because everyone knows that Vader is Luke’s father.
+There are actually many more hours of film on pre-Vader Anakin than there are on Vader himself.

 The release order would go like this: